AshivDhondea/ENSC813_Project/README.md

 ### Prerequisites
 This project was created using a custom *conda* environment called *tfgpu*.

-To re-create this environment, the following command may be run in the *Anaconda Powershell Prompt*: <code>conda create -n tfgpu --ensc813-tfgpu-package-list.txt </code>
+To re-create this environment, the following command may be run in the *Anaconda Powershell Prompt*: <code>conda create -n tfgpu --ensc813-tfgpu-package-list.txt </code>.
+More info in the [requirements directory](https://github.com/AshivDhondea/ENSC813_Project/tree/master/requirements).

-Python packages used are listed in the file ensc813-tfgpu-package-list.txt which can be obtained by running the command <code>conda list --export > ensc813-tfgpu-package-list.txt </code>.
+Python packages used are listed in the file [ensc813-tfgpu-package-list.txt](https://github.com/AshivDhondea/ENSC813_Project/blob/master/requirements/ensc813-tfgpu-package-list.txt) which can be obtained by running the command <code>conda list --export > ensc813-tfgpu-package-list.txt </code>.

 ### Binary classification
 For the binary classification task, we made use of the following ConvNet architectures